Thanh-Tung Le

 Metadata-Hiding Policy-Controllable Encrypted Search Platform with Minimal Trust.

 A multi-server searchable encryption design attaining a high level of security.
-It protects search, result and volume patterns with malicious security, supports multiple users, also optimizes server computation complexity.
+It protects search, result and volume patterns under malicious adversaries, supports multi-user with fine-grained access control, also optimizes server-side computational complexity.

 FPGA/Embedded System Design

-An IP core for Digital Detail Enhancement algorithm that can enhance the quality of infrared images.
-The algorithm includes multiple stages of convolutions and computations based on the histogram of the input image.
+An IP core implementing a Digital Detail Enhancement algorithm designed to enhance the quality of infrared images and videos.
+The algorithm consists of multiple stages of convolution and histogram-based computations of input frames with fully pipelined processing.

 Publications